 The style of bibliographic citations and references may be chosen by the candidate but must be consistent throughout the thesis; general guidance can be obtained from the candidate’s Supervisor.

-To allow for binding, the margin at the binding edge of any page must be not less than 40mm; other margins must be not less than 15mm.
+To allow for the thesis to be printed and bound after submission it is recommended that the margin at the binding edge of any page must be not less than 40mm; other margins must be not less than 15mm.

 Page numbering must consist of one single sequence of Arabic numerals (i.e. 1, 2, 3 … ) throughout the thesis, starting with the title page as page number 1.
 Page numbers must be displayed on all pages EXCEPT the title page(s) and any COVID-19 Impact Statement.
-The pagination sequence will include not only the text of the thesis but also the preliminary pages, diagrams, tables, figures, illustrations, appendices, references etc, and will extend to cover all volumes, including the title pages (of both volume 1 and subsequent volumes), in a multi-volume thesis.
+The pagination sequence will include not only the text of the thesis but also the preliminary pages, diagrams, tables, figures, illustrations, appendices, references etc., and will extend to cover all volumes, including the title pages (of both volume 1 and subsequent volumes), in a multi-volume thesis.
 Roman numerals must not be used for page numbering.

 Blank pages must include the text ‘Blank page’.